 The TEFFI Industry as an Innovative Mechanism for Community Reinvestment

 The Foundation will direct funding through grants and provide support for growth and development projects.
 Benefits to identified communities will include job and income growth, main street revitalization, educational facility improvements, construction and development, healthcare facility enhancements, senior facility improvements, and support for post-secondary institutions.

-Ben recently received a charter from the Kansas State Bank Commissioner and the State Banking Board permitting it to commence operations as a regulated fiduciary under the TEFFI Act.
+Ben recently received a charter from the State of Kansas permitting it to commence operations as a regulated fiduciary under the TEFFI Act.
 As outlined in the TEFFI Act, a 2.5% financing fee is collected from TEFFI customers who finance their alternative assets via Kansas trusts.
 That fee is funded with either cash or income-producing assets, at the customer’s option, and is collected by the Kansas TEFFI Economic Growth Trust originally established on December 7, 2021.

 Operating under the control of an Independent Trustee, the Kansas TEFFI Economic Growth Trust is managed for the exclusive benefit of the Kansas Department of Commerce, local community private foundations such as the Foundation, and charitable organizations serving the purposes outlined in the TEFFI legislation.